jcrygier/graphql-jpa/README.md

 Of course, an extra query is needed to get the total elements, so if you have not requested 'totalPages' or 'totalElements' this query will not be executed.

-NOTE: The "Connection" name is used here for further extension (Aggregations, Sorting, etc...).
+NOTE: The "Connection" name is used here for further extension (Aggregations, etc...).
 The name is borrowed from suggestions by Facebook developers: https://github.com/facebook/graphql/issues/4

 Aggregations